lorenzo-rovigatti/pyrla/README.md

 ## Examples

-The `examples/` folder contain two subfolders, `input` and `modifiers`.
-There you will find two commented pyrla input files that can be used as starting points to build your own.
+The `examples/` folder contain subfolders where you will find commented pyrla input files that can be used as starting points to build your own.

 ## Input file syntax